Mike Fegan, LOCSU Chairman

-Henrietta Alderman, AOP Chief Executive
+Adam Sampson, AOP Chief Executive

 Prior to that, David had trained as a medieval linguist lecturing at Montpellier and Cambridge Universities.
 He has a background in, and experience of, small business.

-Trevor Warburton, AOP Representative
+Peter Hampson, AOP Representative

 Mike Cody, ABDO Representative

+Mike is a contact lens optician with 20 years experience in optics.
+He manages the contact lens business for an independent, family-owned group.
 He is a past director of the ABDO and also sits on Staffordshire LOC as the ABDO representative.
 He also organises CET for ABDO area 5.

-Paul Carroll, FODO Representative
+Sarah Joyce, FODO Representative

 Matthew Jinkinson, LOC Representative for North region

-He is a member of Stockport LOC and is the Clinical Governance and Performance Lead for the community services within Stockport.
+Matthew is an optometrist in his family run independent opticians in Stockport.
+He is the Chair of Greater Manchester East LOC and is the Clinical Governance and Performance Lead for the community services within Stockport.

 He is the optometry representative on Greater Manchester LEHN working groups for both Cataract and MECS.